Billing & Fee Explanations

 This $75.00 per semester fee ($25.00 per summer five-week term) is required of all students to operate, maintain, and equip the University Health Center and entitles the student to its services.
 These services do not include surgical operations or charges for consultations with outside physicians requested by parents.

-INTERNATIONAL STUDENT SERVICES (ISS) FEE
+INTERNATIONAL STUDENT SERVICES (ISSS) FEE

 This $85.00 fee is required of all students who are not U.S. citizens or who are not US permanent residents to offset the cost of specialized services International Student Services provides to these students, such as immigration advising, certificate of eligibility document issuance (I-20/DS-2019), verification and monitoring of legal status, status changes, extensions of legal status, approve or help with the approval of on and off campus work authorizations, social/academic adjustment, orientation programming, and the administration of special scholarships and programs for these students.